Cron Syntax

 Manual Trigger

-Trigger a cron job manually for testing without waiting for schedule
+Trigger a cron task manually for testing without waiting for schedule

 Quick Actions

-Pause, resume, edit, or delete jobs directly from the dashboard
+Pause, resume, edit, or delete cron schedules directly from the dashboard

 Best Practices